GSA/sf-sandbox-post-copy/README.md

 	SBX_PostCopyManager - Implements the Salesforce SandboxPostCopy interface.
 Delegates to SBX_PostCopyWorkerFactory to obtain a collection of classes containing automation logic then invokes each class's processing.

 	SBX_PostCopyManagerTest - Test class for SBX_PostCopyManager.

+	SBX_PostCopyUtil - Utility functions used by the framework.

 	SBX_PostCopyWorker - An abstract class defining behavior common to all automation tasks and defining an abstract method which subclasses override.